youtube/cobalt/starboard/doc/evergreen/cobalt_evergreen_overview.md

 ```

 ### ICU Tables
-The ICU table should be deployed under the kSbSystemPathStorageDirectory.
+The ICU table should be deployed under the `kSbSystemPathStorageDirectory`.
+This
-This way all Cobalt Evergreen installations would be able to share the same
+way all Cobalt Evergreen installations would be able to share the same tables.
-tables.
 The current storage size for the ICU tables is 7MB.

 On Raspberry Pi this is: